 To learn more, see the Gambling Winnings tax tip.

-Prizes - All prizes are taxable (Ex: everything from the Nobel Prize to a TV won on a game show).
+Prizes -- All prizes are taxable.
 If you win a prize, you must include the fair market value of the prize in your income.

-The most common types of tax-free income are:
+These are the most common types of tax-free income:

-Auto rebates - A rebate is actually a reduction in price of the auto and not taxable income.
+Auto rebates -- A rebate is actually a reduction in price of the auto.
+It isn't taxable income.
 However, a rebate reduces your basis in the auto.

-However, you should include the reimbursement payment when figuring any gain or loss from the casualty or theft.
+However, you should include the payment when you figure any gain or loss from the casualty or theft.
 Some of these payments might be taxable.

-Combat pay - Your pay is tax-free if you serve in a combat zone and you’re 1 of these members of the military:
+Combat pay -- Your pay is tax-free if you serve in a combat zone and you’re one of these members of the military:

 Commissioned warrant officer

-You might be a commissioned officer who served in a combat zone or were hospitalized as a result of your service there.
+You might be a commissioned officer who served in a combat zone or was hospitalized as a result of your service.
 If so, the amount you can exclude is limited to the total of:

 Highest rate of enlisted pay